Do You Need a CFTC Whistleblower Lawyer?

 If you have been the victim of retaliation for exposing your company’s fraudulent activity, you may be entitled to reinstatement in your job, lost wages or benefits, attorney fees, and other litigation expenses.
 If you come forward with information that leads to successful prosecution of your employer’s fraud, you may be entitled to a financial reward for having done so.

 As with all legal claims, deadlines are crucial.
-The Dodd-Frank Act has a six year statute of limitations, but delay in bringing forward a case may cause you to miss deadlines for other laws covering similar situations — the Sarbanes-Oxley Act, for instance, which requires filing within a much shorter time frame.
-Delay in coming forward with information also could make it harder to obtain a reward for exposing wrongdoing.
+The Dodd-Frank Act has a six year statute of limitations, but delays in bringing forward a case may cause you to miss deadlines for other laws covering similar situations — the Sarbanes-Oxley Act, for instance, which requires filing within a much shorter time frame.
+Delays in coming forward with information also could make it harder to obtain a reward for exposing wrongdoing.

 Frequently Asked Questions